Mexico Tourism Tax Refund

 Total Refund: $116.08 USD

-For Delta Airline, I was first directed to fill out a online form but the system wouldn’t accept my ticket number and prompted me to call their 1-800-847-0578 number.
+For Delta Airline, I was first directed to fill out a form online, but the system wouldn’t accept my ticket number and prompted me to call their 1-800-847-0578 number.
 The agent took all of my information (full name, ticket number) and then, while still on the line, sent me an email asking me to reply with attached copies of the front and back of our Mexican Permanent Resident Cards.

 Easy Peasy!
 We received the refund to the credit card used for the purchase within seven business days.